ietf-wg-bpf/ebpf-docs/rst/instruction-set.rst

 function is identified by an integer used in a ``BPF_CALL`` instruction.
 The available helper functions may differ for each eBPF program type.

-Conceptually, each helper function is implemented with a commonly shared function signature defined as:

-  u64 function(u64 r1, u64 r2, u64 r3, u64 r4, u64 r5)

-In actuality, each helper function is defined as taking between 0 and 5 arguments, with the remaining registers being ignored.
-The definition of a helper function is responsible for specifying the type (e.g., integer, pointer, etc.) of the value returned, the number of arguments, and the type of each argument.

 Note that ``BPF_CALL | BPF_X | BPF_JMP`` (0x8d), where the helper function integer
 would be read from a specified register, is reserved and currently not permitted.